raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The underlying connection can be closed in two ways:

-Where this specification says, "close gracefully," that means sending a TLS close_notify followed by a TCP FIN, or the equivalents for other protocols.
+Where this specification says, "close gracefully," that means sending a TLS close_notify (if TLS is in use) followed by a TCP FIN, or the equivalents for other protocols.
 Where this specification requires a connection to be closed gracefully, the requirement to initiate that graceful close is placed on the client,